KeithSloan/GDML/README.md

       So having created a mesh using the Mesh workbench, one can then switch to the GDML Workbench to create GDML Tessellated objects from these.

+### T gmsh

+If the selected FreeCAD object has a Shape then a GDML Tesselated Object is created by using gmsh

+### Tet

+If the selected FreeCAD object has a Shape then a Tetrahedera Object is created by using gmsh.
+This will be exported as an Assembly of GDML Tetra

 ## GDML Import